baek-jinoo/AIND-Constraint_Satisfaction/README.md

 ##### Least Constraining Value

-This heuristic was implemented for when we pick a value for the variable Select the order of the values in the domain of a variable Ordering with most count to optimize the constraint satisfaction process

-least constraining value
+This heuristic was implemented for when we pick a value for the variable.
+It picks the variable that leaves the most options for subsequent variable selection.
+This is somewhat different from MRV in that MRV tries to find the value with the least constraint while least constraining value tries to pick the value that allows the next variable to have more options so it tries to see if there is a solution in the current branch of the search.
-Used unit tests to validate the optimizations

 ### Outcome